MarynaShavlak/dev-interview-hub/src/features/EditableProfileCard/model/services/updateUserProfileThunk/README.md

 ```

 ## Conclusion
-The `updateProfileData` thunk provides a robust mechanism for updating profile data.
+The `updateUserProfileThunk` thunk provides a robust mechanism for updating profile data.
 It integrates validation, API communication, and error handling into a single asynchronous action.
 This approach ensures that profile data updates are validated and managed efficiently, with clear error reporting to maintain a reliable user experience.